b-m-f/Configs/README.md

 ## Set up configuration files

-Install:
+- Install:
 	- tmux (xsel to copy from tmux)
 	- nvim
 	- stow
 	- git

-Now run 'chmod +x link.sh && ./link.sh' to link all config files to their correct destination.
+	- VsCode
+	- fzf
+	- ripgrep

-Update `~/.gitconfig` with the correct values
+- Update `~/.gitconfig` with the correct values
+- use `link.sh` script to link all the configs relative to the home directory

+## Architecture

+Tmux and vim are integrated together with scripts.
+This allows sharing of shortcuts for navigation.

+Check the `tmux.conf` as this is the starting point to handle shortcuts for navigation.

 ## Theme